How Not to Be the Target of a Workplace Bully

 If the bully says it in your presence, immediately respond with, “Jane, if there is something that bothers you about my presentation style, I'll happily discuss it with you.”
 This response will often shut the bully down, as you're not cowering before her.

-Now, of course, you need to take your boss (or your boss's boss) commenting on your performance, or even your outfit, as advice to follow.
+You need to take your boss (or your boss's boss) commenting on your performance, or even your outfit, as advice to follow.
 It's a boss's job to correct your errors and help you improve.
-But if a coworker starts down this path, cut the coworker off.
+If a coworker starts down this path, though, cut the coworker off.
 You can add, “Jane, thanks for your concern, but my boss likes my work.”
 Then walk off.

 If another co-worker tells you that Jane is saying bad things about you, you have to ask yourself which person is the problem.
 It might seem obvious that it's Jane, but what was your coworker's goal in telling you?
 You can take it as a very nice warning, or it could be to set you up against Jane.
 Make your evaluation carefully.